Skip to main content

 6. A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

 Please be advised that Doximity will not respond to complaints that do not meet these requirements.
-If Doximity determines the materials alleged to infringe your copyright or trademark rights do not require removal, Doximity will remove those materials only pursuant to a court order declaring the content or use of the materials unlawful.
+If Doximity determines the materials alleged to infringe your copyright or trademark rights do not require removal, Doximity will not remove those materials absent a court order declaring the content or use of the materials unlawful.

 If you believe in good faith that a notice of copyright infringement has been wrongly filed against you, the DMCA permits you to send us a counter-notice.
 Counter-notices must include the following information: (a) your name, address, and telephone number; (b) the source of the content that was removed; (c) a statement under penalty of perjury that you have a good-faith belief that the content was removed in error; (d) a statement that you consent to the jurisdiction of Federal District Court for the judicial district in which your address is located or, if your address is outside of the United States, for any judicial district in which Doximity may be found, and that you will accept service of process from the person who provided the original complaint; and (e) a physical or electronic signature (for example, typing your full name).